Geborgen/dinoksetiid/README.md

 If you do not want to use ENB, disable everything in that separator and keep it toggled off in-game.

 > [!TIP]
-> In-game, press `F10` to toggle the FPS counter, `SHIFT+ENTER` to open the ENB configuration menu, `SHIFT+INSERT` to toggle ENB, and `F7` to take a screenshot.
+> In-game, press `F10` to toggle the FPS counter, `SHIFT + ENTER` to open the ENB configuration menu, `SHIFT + INSERT` to toggle ENB, and `F7` to take a screenshot.
 These keybinds are the same for all included presets.

 #### Widescreen Support